marcossantiago/kubernetes-workshop/03_productionize.md

-## Productionize
+## Running in Production

 ---

-We have a 'real world' application now running on our cluster.
+We now have a 'real world' application running on our cluster.
 It is fault tolerant and multi-tiered.

 But we are not yet ready for Production.

 ---

-In this section we will look to add some important pieces to make our application production ready:
+### In this section we will cover

 - Readiness and Liveness Probes
 - Resource Requests & Limits